__qualname__ emulation for older Python versions

 Glad you ask.

-This module uses source code inspection to figure out how (nested) classes and functions are defined in order to determine the qualified names for them.
+This module uses source code inspection to figure out how (nested) classes and functions are defined in order to determine the qualified name for it.
 That means parsing the source file, and traversing the AST (abstract syntax tree).
 This sounds very hacky, and it is, but the Python interpreter itself does not have the necessary information, so this justifies extreme measures.

 Now that you know how it works, you’ll also understand that this module only works when the source file is available.
 Fortunately this is the case in most circumstances.